 - Finding an employer who is prepared to continue your apprenticeship training by agreeing to hire and register you as a paid apprentice

 - Continuing the apprenticeship training by enrolling in programs offered at various colleges or approved training centers.
 You may want to contact your local apprenticeship office to discuss your options before making a final decision

-You must register as an apprentice with the local training office of the Ministry of Advanced Education and Skills Development (MAESD) at 905-279-7333; a training consultant will be assigned, based on where your employer is located.
+You must register as an apprentice with the local training office of the Ministry of Training, Colleges and Universities at 905-279-7333; a training consultant will be assigned, based on where your employer is located.